 The authors conclude with observations on the current state of evaluation research based on their literature review.

 Second, the question of what works best for whom and under what circumstances needs to be explored.
 From the research, the authors have shown that increased dosage and longer treatment periods (up to a point) generally yield better results.
-But some have argued that in addition to dosage and treatment periods, the sequence of programming and when within an inmate’s time incarcerated they would most benefit from what programs.
+But some have argued that in addition to dosage and treatment periods, the sequence of programming and when within an individual’s time incarcerated they would most benefit from what programs.

 About this Article